 New laws could halt the genetically modified organism (GMO) agriculture in the Philippines.
-This GMO ban could halt new farming technology in the Southeast Asian region as a whole, especially since the country is ASEAN’s regional pioneer in the field.
+This GMO ban could halt new farming technology in Southeast Asia as a whole.
+That’s because the Philippines is ASEAN’s regional pioneer in the field.

-Some critics question whether the banning of GMO plants would only just cause the Philippine economy harm, affecting poor farmers most.
-Many corn farmers have also voiced their concerns over a food shortage in the Philippines as GMO corn makes up nearly 70% of the nation’s 7.5 million tonnes of corn output.
+Some critics believe banning GMO plants would just cause the Philippine economy harm, affecting poor farmers most.
+Many corn farmers have also voiced their concerns over a food shortage in the Philippines.

 Southeast Asia’s GMO Pioneer, First to Issue GMO Ban

-In fact, the chief of the plant quarantine service at the Bureau of Plant Industry, Merle Palacpac, said that the Philippines has led the region and the country’s initial regulatory framework for GMO plants has served as a “model” for other countries such as Vietnam and Indonesia to replicate.
+In fact, the chief of the plant quarantine service at the Bureau of Plant Industry, Merle Palacpac, said that the Philippines has led the region.
+He said the country’s initial regulatory framework for GMO plants serves as a “model” for places like Vietnam and Indonesia to replicate.

-The decision of the nation’s supreme court to void the 2002 laws was partly because environmental activists have mobilized under the idea that GMO crops pose a risk to public health.
-The government therefore looks to tighten the environmental scrutiny before any more changes will be made to the rules.
+The decision of the nation’s supreme court to void the 2002 laws was partly because environmental activists mobilized.
+They believe GMO crops pose a risk to public health.
+As a result, the government wants to tighten environmental scrutiny before any more changes are made.

 Fierce Resistance from Both Farmers and Companies

-However, advocates of GMO have said that there is no scientific evidence that the consumption of GMO crops is dangerous.
+However, advocates of GMO say there’s is no scientific evidence that the consumption of GMO crops is dangerous.
 If anything, it gives the world a more reliable supply of crops for the world’s population to sustain itself on.
 They also point out the potential negative consequences that would arise from a GMO ban.

-The decision to have a GMO ban has been criticized because it may actually bring about a shortage the country’s food supply.
-The President of the Philippines Maize Federation went so far as to comment that the move was “anti-nationalistic” when considering things from a food security perspective, especially when GMO crops yielded twice the amount of the original ones.
+President of the Philippines Maize Federation even said the move was “anti-nationalistic” when considering things from a food security perspective.
+She underscored that GMO crops yield twice the amount of “normal” ones.

-With farmers looking to plant their crops for the next harvest, and many of the current import permits expiring in March, the government has pushed for a new set of regulations to be implemented before the end of this month.
-To some, it is crucial to confirm the situation as soon as possible to make sure whether there could be a food shortage in the near future.
+With farmers looking to plant their crops for the next harvest, and many of the current import permits expiring in March, the government is pushing to implement a new set of regulations.
+To some, it’s crucial to confirm the situation as soon as possible to prevent a food shortage.

-Of course, there is resistance at every corner from the environmental activists, including Greenpeace, who feel that the government is is not taking enough time to mull over the options.
+Of course, there’s resistance at every corner from the environmental activists.
+Greenpeace feels the government is not taking enough time to mull over the options.

-Whatever the new regulations will be, the events affecting the pioneer of GMO crops have undoubtedly left Southeast Asia in shock.
+Despite the affects of this ban, events surrounding the region pioneer of GMO crops left Southeast Asia in shock.